eman1986/CodeArchive/ORM Class/README.md

 code usage from our solution, resulting in better managed code.

 This is a simple CRUD wrapper to better streamline the readbean Code.
-Redbean has a lot under hood, check out their website to see else it can do.
+Redbean has a lot under the hood, check out their website to see what else it can do.

 ## EXAMPLE